EI、Scopus 收录

 中文核心期刊

 Liu Hai, Li Qikaiy, He Yuanhang.
 MOLECULAR DYNAMICS SIMULATIONS OF HIGH VELOCITY SHOCK COMPRESSED TNT[J].
-Chinese Journal of Theoretical and Applied Mechanics, 2015, 47(1): 174-179. doi: 10.6052/0459-1879-14-141
+Chinese Journal of Theoretical and Applied Mechanics, 2015, 47(1): 174-179.
+DOI: 10.6052/0459-1879-14-141

 Citation: Liu Hai, Li Qikaiy, He Yuanhang.
 MOLECULAR DYNAMICS SIMULATIONS OF HIGH VELOCITY SHOCK COMPRESSED TNT[J].
-Chinese Journal of Theoretical and Applied Mechanics, 2015, 47(1): 174-179. doi: 10.6052/0459-1879-14-141
+Chinese Journal of Theoretical and Applied Mechanics, 2015, 47(1): 174-179.
+DOI: 10.6052/0459-1879-14-141

 MOLECULAR DYNAMICS SIMULATIONS OF HIGH VELOCITY SHOCK COMPRESSED TNT

-• Received Date: 2014-08-13
+• Received Date: August 12, 2014

 • We simulate the shock compression behavior of TNT with ReaxFF-MD.
 When shock compression is complete, all of the TNT molecules are decomposed, and when volume compression is up to the 40% of original volume, pressure of the system reaches a peak.
 Close behind is rarefaction wave reverse stretching the compressed energetic materials and leading to a large number of atoms or molecules group splash to the downstream, pressure begin to unload at the same time.
 Density and particle wave velocity profile show a greater density in the compressed region, and the particles in a stationary state, but sharp velocity gradient in the region of compression wave.
 In the earlier chemical characteristics, TNT molecules shed the H, O atoms under the effect of shock compression, and then the residues aggregate to the larger clusters, and this phase associated with translational-vibrational relaxation processes.
 The rotational mode is subsequently transferred into vibrational modes with a time scale of 0.5 ps.
 Fragment analysis shows that a large number of C—H, O=N bonds rupture to form the OH, H2, H2O, N2 groups and parts of H, O atoms are free in the system.
 The molar mass of the carbon-containing clusters under the joint actions of compressional wave ahead and rear compression is accumulating gradually from the analysis.
 Atomic ratio in the carbon-containing clusters tends to balance (O/C=0.680, H/C=0.410, N/C=0.284), but less than the ratio in the initial structure.